 6. Hand Me Downs

-A good circle of moms means a group of women with more clothes than any of you can stand!
+Any good circle of moms creates a group of women with more clothes than any of you can stand!
 Ask around to see if anyone would like to swap clothing instead of doing the constant buy/sell/donate dance.

 Little girl leggings are cheap, comfy, and so cute!
-But they also get holes in them after just a wearing or two.
+But they also get holes in them after only being worn a handful of times.

 If you already have loads of leggings (or got them as a hand me down), keep patches on hand.
 Cut them into cute shapes and stitch or iron them right on!
 It’ll make a fashion statement.